Skip to main content

 The Renovation Order of Works

-Every experienced builder follows a sequence.
-Every renovation horror story involves someone who tried to skip steps.
+Every experienced project manager follows a sequence.
+Almost every renovation horror story involves someone who tried to skip steps.
 Here's the order, and why it matters.

 1